IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 .\idt-win-installer.ps1 --trace
 ```

-If updating an existing IDT installation, you can run the following:
+If updating an existing IBM Cloud CLI installation, you can run the following:
 ```
-ibmcloud dev update --trace
+ibmcloud update --trace
 ```